Dangrainage/SSPlug/README.md

 Download the code from SSPlugSource/code, and download and install ArduinoIDE then open the code.
 ### Be sure to change the `ssid` and `password` variables to your SSID and password before flashing!
-Flash your microcontroller by plugging it into your computer and select it from the list, then just upload using CTRL + U or pressing the upload button.
+Flash your microcontroller by plugging it into your computer and selecting it from the list, then just upload using CTRL + U or pressing the upload button.

 You have now flashed your smart plug.